carpenike/hass-signal-bot/README.md

 The repository includes workspace-specific VS Code settings that:

 - Enable format on save
-- Configure Black as the Python formatter
+- Configure Ruff as the Python formatter and linter
-- Enable Ruff for linting and import sorting
+- Enable Python type checking (basic mode)
+- Set line length ruler at 88 characters
 - Set up consistent file formatting (final newline, trim trailing whitespace)

-These settings are automatically applied when you open the repository in VS Code.
+- Configure YAML files to use Home Assistant syntax highlighting

 ### Pre-commit Hooks

 This repository uses pre-commit hooks to ensure code quality and consistency.
 The following hooks are configured:

-- Black: Python code formatting
-- Ruff: Python linting and import sorting
+- Ruff: Python formatting, linting and import sorting
-- Various file checks (YAML, JSON, TOML)
+- Pre-commit hooks for:
-- Trailing whitespace removal
+  - Trailing whitespace
   - End of file fixing
-- Spell checking
-- Prettier for YAML, JSON, and Markdown formatting
+  - YAML, JSON, and TOML validation
+  - Large file checks
+  - Debug statement checks
+  - Case conflict checks
+  - Merge conflict checks
+- Codespell with custom ignore list for project-specific terms

 The hooks will run automatically on every commit.
 You can also run them manually: